Epsom & Ewell F.C.: History

 The 2017–18 season saw Epsom & Ewell finish second-from-bottom of the Premier Division, resulting in relegation to Division One.
 At the end of the 2020–21 season the club were transferred to Division One of the Southern Combination League.
+In 2022–23 they were runners-up in Division One, qualifying for the promotion play-offs.
+After defeating Selsey 6–5 on penalties in the semi-finals (after a 0–0 draw), they beat Wick 2–1 in the final, earning promotion to the Premier Division South of the Combined Counties League.
+In 2024–25 the club won the Southern Combination Challenge Cup for a second time, beating Abbey Rangers 1–0 in the final.

 Ground

 Epsom Juniors played their first matches at Alexandra Recreation Ground, before moving to the Horton Hospital Sports Ground in the early 1920s.
 In 1925 they moved to West Street in Ewell, the former ground of Ewell Football Club.
 In 1939 Epsom Town, a newly formed Surrey Senior League club, began groundsharing at West Street, but were forced to leave when Epsom reclaimed the ground after World War II, subsequently folding in 1946.

 In 1993 the club sold their West Street Ground and became tenants of Banstead Athletic at Merland Rise in Tadworth.
 In 2010, the club left Merland Rise to move to Moatside, home of Merstham.
 At the end of the 2011–12 season, the club announced it was moving to Chipstead's High Road ground.
 In 2020 the club relocated to Leatherhead's Fetcham Grove.
+They moved to Cobham's Leg O' Mutton Field in 2023, and then to Corinthian-Casuals' King George's Field for the 2024–25 season., back to Leg O' Mutton Field for the start of the 2025–26 season before moving to Chalky Lane from October 2025 on a long-term groundshare.